vporubsky/MiMB_reproducible_biomodeling/README.md

-# methods_molecular_bio_reproducible_modeling
+# MiMB_reproducible_biomodeling
-All materials associated with planned chapter for Methods in Molecular Biology entitled, "A practical guide to reproducible modeling for signaling networks".
+All materials associated with chapter for Methods in Molecular Biology entitled, "A practical guide to reproducible modeling for signaling networks".